What does it Mean when Estimates Differ Substantially?

 On the one hand, a cost estimate can start from the minimum project scope and unclear requirements and then be done on a time and effort/ iterative/ agile basis.
-This can lead to surprises and renegotiations if it turns out that there were misunderstandings about the goal between developer and the other stakeholders.
+This can lead to surprises and renegotiation if it turns out that there were misunderstandings about the goals between developer and the other stakeholders.

 On the other hand, all stakeholders can be clear about the requirements that the project can be done at a fixed price.
 As long as there are no new requirements, this will not lead to any surprises.

 A example from real life shows that agile near-shoring can be more expensive than fixed price in Switzerland.

 On the one hand there is lock-in (cost trap/dependence), where a "political" price is offered below the real cost of development.
 The profit is more or less hidden afterwards by increased margins for the production of the electronics or for technical changes to software and hardware.
 The customer remains dependent on the supplier, since he gets only the finished product or the compiled binary code for his price.